 School of Agriculture and Food

-In 2021, eleven project grants are offered for funding in the following categories:
+In 2022, seven project grants are offered for funding in the following categories:

 Melbourne Veterinary School

-In 2021, nine project grants will be offered, as follows:
+In 2022, seven project grants will be offered, as follows:

-- All proposals for in-person activities must include a contingency arrangement, in the event that stay at home measures stay in place for longer than anticipated.
+- All proposals for in-person activities must include a contingency arrangement, in the event that Covid restrictions may be reimposed.

 - Group applications are encouraged, but all students must be enrolled in one of the programs above.